-3.1.1.
+- 3.1.1.
 Vehicle operators must have the below listed credentials immediately available upon demand as required by state law or installation directives.
-Upon a Security Force member's request, failure to show proof of required documentation can result in denying base driving privileges.

-3.1.1.1.
-A valid state, provincial, or foreign driver license supported by a DoD, military, or base identification card.
+Upon a Security Force member's request, failure to show proof of required documentation can result in denying base driving privileges. - 3.1.1.1.
+A valid state, provincial, or foreign driver license supported by a DoD, military, or base identification card. - 3.1.1.2.

-3.1.1.2.
 A current registration as required by the state or authority in which the vehicle is registered.
-A person need not own the vehicle to register it; however, they must have a lease agreement, power of attorney, or the owner's notarized letter granting permission to use the vehicle and specifying the inclusive dates.
-Vehicles with temporary registration or awaiting a new registration from a transfer of ownership or license plates will be issued a pass pending permanent registration.
+Vehicles with temporary registration or awaiting a new registration from a transfer of ownership or license plates will be issued a pass pending permanent registration. - 3.1.1.2.1.

-3.1.1.2.1.
 Vehicles registered with DMV in Planned Non-Operation (PNO) status are for storage or maintenance purposes.
 Only base housing residents, who register their vehicle in PNO status, may keep their vehicle on base provided the registrant maintains vehicle insurance on the vehicle.
 The PNO vehicle must be stored in the resident's garage or parked in the driveway and cannot be parked on the highway or driven until DMV issues a current registration.
-"Highway," as defined in CVC 360, "is a way or place of whatever nature, publicly maintained and open to the use of the public for purposes of vehicular travel," and includes streets.

-3.1.1.2.2.
-Active duty and DoD civilian employees, who have foreign license plates on their POV and have returned from an overseas assignment, will register their vehicle and obtain U.S. license plates from a DMV within thirty days of employment or PCS arrival with vehicle at this installation.
+"Highway," as defined in CVC 360, "is a way or place of whatever nature, publicly maintained and open to the use of the public for purposes of vehicular travel," and includes streets. - 3.1.1.2.2.
+Active duty and DoD civilian employees, who have foreign license plates on their POV and have returned from an overseas assignment, will register their vehicle, and obtain U.S. license plates from a DMV within thirty days of employment or PCS arrival with vehicle at this installation. - 3.1.1.2.3.

-3.1.1.2.3.
 Proof of meeting the minimum automobile insurance requirements for the State of California.
 Each motor vehicle registrant must have and maintain motor vehicle insurance in the amounts California State law requires.
-Proof of insurance must be readily available upon demand.

-3.1.1.3.
-Proof of compliance with federal and state emission requirements.

-3.1.1.3.1.
-Active duty and DoD Civilian personnel employed or assigned to the installation who own and operate an out-of-state registered vehicle on the installation may report to the VCC for Vehicle Identification Number (VIN) verification if needed.
+Proof may be provided in paper or digital format. - 3.1.1.3.
+Proof of compliance with federal and state emission requirements. - 3.1.1.3.1.
+Active duty and DoD Civilian personnel employed or assigned to the installation who own and operate an out-of-state registered vehicle on the installation may report to the VCC for Vehicle Identification Number (VIN) verification if needed. - 3.1.1.3.2.

-3.1.1.3.2.
 Any individual who owns and/or operates privately owned, out-of-state registered vehicles on VSFB must adhere to Title 42 U.S.C., 7418(d) and California Health and Safety Code Section 44011.